yiduoke/Systems-Project-01/README.md

 * only works with single spaces
 * only handles one >, <, and |, with no space before or after them
 * files with input commands must end with exit
+* arguments inside quotes won't be counted as a single argument

 Files & Function Headers: